 - I understand that it may be necessary to require more than one treatment depending on my response and the evaluations of my healthcare provider.

 Schedule a consultation to see how these biologics can help you!

-Stem cells taken from Wharton’s jelly are already being used in some clinical studies.
-For example, researchers in one clinical study injected type 2 diabetes patients with Wharton’s jelly-derived mesenchymal stem cells.
+Cells taken from Wharton’s jelly are already being used in some clinical studies.
+For example, researchers in one clinical study injected type 2 diabetes patients with Wharton’s jelly-derived mesenchymal cells.
 Within six months of treatment, 7 of 22 patients became insulin-free and 5 were able to reduce the amount of insulin they needed by more than 50%.
-Only one patient out of the 22 did not respond to the stem cells at all.
+Only one patient out of the 22 did not respond to the cells at all.
 The cells have also been tested in systemic lupus erythematosus, better known as simply lupus.
-Forty patients received Wharton’s jelly mesenchymal stem cells intravenously.
+Forty patients received Wharton’s jelly mesenchymal cells intravenously.
 Thirteen patients enjoyed a major clinical response while 11 enjoyed a partial clinical response of their lupus symptoms.

-As more clinical studies are done on Wharton’s jelly-derived mesenchymal stem cells, we will learn what other diseases can be treated with this once-discarded substance.
+As more clinical studies are done on Wharton’s jelly-derived mesenchymal cells, we will learn what other diseases can be treated with this once-discarded substance.
 Early indications show a very promising future.